Skip to main content

 Who can participate?

-Early enrollment courses at WVU Tech are generally available for junior and senior high school students with competitive GPAs.
+Early Enrollment courses at WVU Tech are generally available for junior and senior high school students with a minimum 3.0 GPA.
 Early Enrollment students should also have the maturity and discipline to work independently to complete a college course.

 How much does it cost?